hartkemd/RotationTracker/README.md

 3. Tim takes his turn and Sue is up
 4. Tim goes back to the end of the list
 5. The application will show the order of the employees in this rotation
-6. You can advance the rotation, to change the employee who is currently up, if you are an administrator
+6. Administrators can advance the rotation, to change the employee who is currently up
-7. In the future, the application will be able to advance the rotation automatically every month or after the employee has taken their turn
+7. The application will advance the rotation automatically every month, after the date/time the rotation advances has passed

 ## Installation Instructions
-None yet.
+Download and extract the .zip file from the Releases section to the desired installation directory.

 ## How to Use
+### Setup
+1. After extracting the .zip file to your installation directory, download and install the DB Browser for SQLite from their website.
+2. Open the DB Browser for SQLite.
+3. Open the RotationDB.db file from the RotationTracker installation directory.
+4. Click the Browse Data tab.
+5. Select the Admins table, if it's not already selected.
+6. Insert a new record; for the UserName, enter your Windows username.
+7. Insert new records for all other administrators of the app.

 ### To Edit the List of Employees:
 1. Click the Edit button under the employees.
 2. You can add or remove employees to/from the list here.